Bucknalla/bucknalla.github.io/source/_posts/2018-06-08-review-resin-fin.md

 I've included a Huawei ME909s-120 Cellular Modem (Mini PCI-E) with this blog post as cellular connectivity is an important part of the Fin's offering.
 The ME909s-120 is an LTE capable modem with support for 8 LTE bands with up to 150 Mbps downlink rate.

 I was impressed by how easy it was to get up and running with this modem.
 As soon as I had added the config for [Network Manager](https://docs.resin.io/reference/resinOS/network/2.x/) (which works in conjunction with [ModemManager](https://www.freedesktop.org/wiki/Software/ModemManager/)), the Fin immediately picked it up and started transmitting data.
-I've included the config file below:
+I've included the config file for using [Hologram's](https://hologram.io/) Network below:

 {% highlight bash %}[connection] id=resin-cellular